Corner Cutting to Save Costs

 expensive so there may be a temptation to use cheaper alternatives.

 Costs may also be cut by only carrying a small

 range of colours which narrows your choice and may result in an

 Cheap pigments can be purchased via eBay for as

 little as $1 but who would want them tattooed into their skin?

-All products I use during Cosmetic Tattooing
+Any products I use during Cosmetic Tattooing

-instructions and the clients individual circumstances.
+instructions, safety, and the clients individual circumstances.